10+ Years of Losing on the Internet

 If you read the first draft of my essays, you’d think I was writing in English for the first time — at least that’s how coherent my first drafts feels to me.

 The same goes for writing threads.
 It took writing 15-20 threads to have one finally go viral.
+Then that thread got me 5,000 followers in the span of 72 hours.
 I had to invest in losing over and over again to finally win.

 The shitty part of failing online is its visible for everyone to see: friends, classmates, family members, and romantic partners.
 Being an online creator is fucking challenging and terrifying.